Large deviations principle for sub-Riemannian random walks: Introduction

 \section{Introduction}

 The study of large deviations for random walks goes back to Cram\'{e}r's work in 1938.
-A general version of Cram\'{e}r's theorem says that, given an i.i.d.~sequence of random variables $Y_1, Y_{2}, \dots$ taking values in a Polish space, under suitable conditions on the tail distribution of the random variable $Y_i$, the partial sums $\frac1n\sum_{i=1}^nY_i$ satisfy a Large Deviations Principle (LDP) with a good rate function.
+A general version of Cram\'{e}r's theorem says that, given an i.i.d.~sequence of random variables $Y_1, Y_{2}, \dots$ taking values in a locally convex vector Polish space, under suitable conditions on the tail distribution of the random variable $Y_1$, the random walks induced by $\{Y_i\}_{i =1}^{\infty}$ satisfy a Large Deviations Principle (LDP) with a good rate function.

-Due to its generality Cram\'{e}r's theorem later became a starting point of various classical LDP results on path spaces (see for instance \cite{DeuschelStroockBook1989, DemboZeitouniBook2010}).
+Due to its generality, Cram\'{e}r's theorem later became a starting point of various classical LDP results on path spaces (see for instance \cite{DeuschelStroockBook1989, DemboZeitouniBook2010}).
 However, few results are known addressing the question of how such results depend on the underlying topological space, such as for a random walk on a Riemannian or a sub-Riemannian manifold.
 Recently Kraaij-Redig-Versendaal in \cite{KraaijRedigVersendaal2019} and Versendaal \cite{Versendaal2019a, Versendaal2019b} obtained a Cram\'{e}r-type LDP for geodesic random walks on Riemannian manifolds that were first introduced by E.~Jorgensen in \cite{JorgensenE1975}.
-These authors were also able to obtain related Moguslkii's theorem results in this setting.
+These authors were also able to obtain related Moguslkii's theorem in this setting.
+Closer to our setting is a Cram\'{e}r-type LDP for random matrix products considered by C.~Sert in \cite{Sert2019}.